 - Lime–Adding the zest and juice of a lime adds so much dimension to the filling.
 If you don’t have a lime you can omit, but I highly encourage the addition.

-- Tortillas–You can use any tortilla you like–gluten-free, flour, or corn.
+- Tortillas–You can use any tortilla you like–gluten-free, flour, corn, or homemade tortillas.
 Just keep in mind if using corn tortillas, you will want to brush them with oil and toast in a nonstick skillet before adding filling to tortillas.
-This will keep the corn tortillas in tact while rolling and baking.
+This will keep the corn tortillas intact while rolling and baking.

 - Toppings–Top these enchiladas as desired with avocado, fresh tomatoes, minced onions, and if you aren’t vegan, top with sour cream or cheese.